 About the Author

-Dr. Lisa Longworth has counseled thousands of clients and studied numerous spiritual traditions for the last 40 years.
+L has counseled thousands of clients and studied numerous spiritual traditions for the last 40 years.
 A professional artist since 1975, her paintings have traveled the world with her lectures and workshops.
-Her book, Cocoon to Butterfly, Creative Midlife Change for the Busy Person, second edition, will be available in the fall of 2019.
+Her book, Cocoon to Butterfly, Creative Midlife Change for the Busy Person, second edition, is available on Amazon.